 Don’t forget vision correction

 Make sure you have appropriate vision correction for your arms-length screen distance.
 It’s not universally known, but many people need prescription glasses specifically adjusted for their workspace screens.
+Ask your optometrist.

 Only headbanging and whiplash are worse for your neck than holding a phone cradled to one ear with your shoulder!
 If your job means you spend more than a few minutes a day on the phone, get a headset or earbuds and use them on every long call.
 Or, use speaker mode.
+One nice thing about telepresence is no phone cradling.
+However, watch out for how your camera and microphone set-up influence your carriage.

 Laptops are evil